Harleythetech/Developer-Info/README.md

 # Developer-Info
 #Version 2.1.nr

-A website built from scratch consisting of HTML, CSS, and JS
+Description: A website built from scratch consisting of HTML, CSS, and JS
 # Contents:
 OS Detection